samsquire/ideas2/README.md

 The entire GUI could be generatable as response to a query.

+A GUI is a two dimensional representation of a multidimensional data structure so a query is a plane slicing a high dimensional data structure.

 # 14. User URLs

 As the user mouses around the GUI, a URL should be generated which is a representation of what the user is doing at any point in time including all context from the user's perspective.
 This is like a very deep link into an application, as the user is a resource.
 See https://github.com/samsquire/user-urls